userfrosting/UserFrosting/README.md

     ]);
 ```

+### Step 3

-3. Navigate to the public directory (e.g. `http://localhost/userfrosting/public/`).
+Navigate to the public directory (e.g. `http://localhost/userfrosting/public/`).
 The installer should automatically come up and ask you to create the master account.
 Choose a strong password for the master account if you are deploying production-level code.
 The master user will have unrestricted permissions on your UserFrosting site.

 ## Screenshots